danburzo/hred/README.md

 ## A note on security

-hred uses [jsdom](https://github.com/jsdom/jsdom) as the DOM provider.
-Although it is used for the sole purpose of parsing the HTML and querying the resulting DOM, and [script execution is disabled by default](https://github.com/jsdom/jsdom#executing-scripts), it's always a good idea to be mindful when feeding untrusted HTML from the world wide web into hred.
+hred uses as its DOM environment the excellent [jsdom](https://github.com/jsdom/jsdom), which is more than a passive DOM parser: one of its distinguishing features is its ability to run scripts.
+Due to potential negative consequences that unverified web pages may produce, [script execution is disabled](https://github.com/jsdom/jsdom#executing-scripts).

 ## Related projects